hanqicode/PerkTreeForMyself/README.md

   - Jackson

 - Reading/
-  - RedisCookbook - 34/72
-  - Clean Architecture
   - Spock Up & Running
-  - ComputerNetworking
+  - Computer Networking
+  - Redis Cookbook - 34/72
   - Designing Data-Intensive Applications
+  - Clean Architecture
   - Streaming Systems: The What, Where, When, and How of Large-Scale Data Processing
   - Designing Distrubuted Systems
+  - Make Sense of Stream Processing
   - (Google search **Amazon O'Reilly Media**)

 # Table of Contents